 - Orochimaru of Naruto does this occasionally in the manga.
 Given the inspiration for his character, it fits.
-Oddly enough, it doesn't seem to happen in the TV series, largely because his voice is already so creepy that he doesn't need it.
+It doesn't seem to happen in the Japanese or English TV series, likely because both voice actors make him sound creepy enough without it.

 - Kaoru Kaidou from The Prince of Tennis.
 But don't call him out on it.

 Motion Picturessss - Animated